glaciusimpact/reverse-proxy/README.md

 ![Reverse proxy IP addresses blocked](images/reverse_proxy_ip_addresses_blocked.png)

-Please not that usually we block external IP addresses using a firewall.
-The IP address blocking here is just another way to achieve the same goal.
+Please note that usually we block external IP addresses using a firewall.
+The IP address blocking function here is just another way to achieve the same goal.

 ## 8 - 1 Configuration